Energy stocks, banks lift FTSE 100; Rolls-Royce top performer | Business

 Energy stocks, banks lift FTSE 100; Rolls-Royce top performer

-London's FTSE 100 rose on Monday, helped by gains in heavyweight energy and banking stocks, while Rolls-Royce topped the blue-chip index after winning a contract from the U.S. Air Force.
+London's FTSE 100 ended higher on Monday, helped by gains in heavyweight energy and banking stocks, while Rolls-Royce topped the blue-chip index after it agreed to sell its Spanish unit ITP Aero for 1.7 billion euros.

-London's FTSE 100 rose on Monday, helped by gains in heavyweight energy and banking stocks, while Rolls-Royce topped the blue-chip index after winning a contract from the U.S. Air Force.
-The FTSE 100 advanced 0.3% with the energy and banking sectors leading the gains.
+London's FTSE 100 ended higher on Monday, helped by gains in heavyweight energy and banking stocks, while Rolls-Royce topped the blue-chip index after it agreed to sell its Spanish unit ITP Aero for 1.7 billion euros.
+The FTSE 100 advanced 0.2% with the energy and banking sectors leading the gains.

 "The fact that the economic picture is becoming an awful lot more difficult doesn't really bear any relation to what stock markets are doing," said Michael Hewson, chief market analyst at CMC Markets UK.
 "The stock market works on the basis of liquidity and at the moment (there is) plenty of it."

-The FTSE 100 has risen about 9.6% so far this year on support from easy central bank policies and re-opening optimism.
-But the pace of rising has been slowed recently by inflation risks sparked by higher energy costs and supply chain disruptions.
-The domestically focussed mid-cap index rose 0.4%, with travel and leisure stocks among top gainers.
+The FTSE 100 has risen about 9.4% so far this year on support from easy central bank policies and re-opening optimism.
+But the pace of the rise has been slowed recently by inflation risks sparked by higher energy costs and supply chain disruptions.
+The domestically focussed mid-cap index rose 0.1%, with travel and leisure stocks among top gainers.

-Rolls-Royce gained 6.3% after winning a contest to provide engines for the U.S. Air Force B-52 Stratofortress bombers, while a price target hike by Morgan Stanley also helped.
-Hikma Pharmaceuticals inched 0.6% higher after saying it would buy U.S.-based sterile injectables company Custopharm in a $375 million deal.
+Rolls-Royce gained 10.3% after it said it had agreed to sell its Spanish unit ITP Aero to a consortium led by Bain Capital Private Equity for 1.7 billion euros ($2 billion).
+The company also won a contest to provide engines for the U.S. Air Force B-52 Stratofortress bombers.
+Hikma Pharmaceuticals added 1.3% after saying it would buy U.S.-based sterile injectables company Custopharm in a $375 million deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)